nosenseworrying/xmlsoccer/README.md

 This particular gem is a rewrite/refactoring of the xmlsoccer gem (https://github.com/kavinderd/xmlsoccer)

-Please note that this gem is currently in pre-release, and is subject to change.

 ## Installation

 This gem requires Ruby 2.0 or greater, due to the use of keyword arguments in methods.